Thermodynamics of hot strong-interaction matter from ultrarelativistic nuclear collisions

-The hydrodynamic framework of heavy-ion collisions successfully explains the bulk of particle production.
-The little droplet of quark-gluon plasma undergoes a very quick phase of thermalization~\cite{Schlichting:2019abc} before evolving according to the equations of relativistic hydrodynamics~\cite{Romatschke:2017ejr}.
+Relativistic hydrodynamics successfully explains the bulk of particle production in heavy-ion collisions.
+The little droplet of quark-gluon plasma formed in a collision undergoes a very quick phase of thermalization~\cite{Schlichting:2019abc} before expanding according to relativistic hydrodynamic equations~\cite{Romatschke:2017ejr}.
 The fluid eventually decouples into individual particles as its density decreases~\cite{Broniowski:2001we}.
 This freeze-out yields a number of resonances which decay into stable hadrons~\cite{Alba:2017hhe,Mazeliauskas:2018irt}.

-The relation between the temperature of the medium in the hydrodynamic phase and the mean transverse momentum of unidentified charged hadrons, $\langle p_t \rangle$, has been speculated for decades~\cite{VanHove:1982vk,Campanini:2011bj}.
-However, despite early attempts~\cite{McLerran:1986nc,Blaizot:1987cc}, it has never been explored in the context of hydrodynamic simulations.
-The reason is that the temperature of the quark-gluon plasma is not a single number, but a nontrivial function of space and time.
-In this paper we introduce an effective temperature, $T_{\rm eff}$, which averages out this complex space-time information, and which follows closely the $\langle p_t\rangle$ of charged particles, irrespective of collision centrality, colliding species, center-of-mass energy, and viscous corrections.
-We argue that the dependence of $\langle p_t \rangle$ on collision energy provides a robust measure of the speed of sound of the quark-gluon plasma produced in these collisions.
+It has been speculated for decades~\cite{VanHove:1982vk,Campanini:2011bj} that the temperature of the medium in the hydrodynamic phase is related to the mean momentum of the produced particles, $\langle p_t \rangle$, in the \textit{transverse} plane, i.e., the plane orthogonal to the collision axis.
+However, despite early attempts~\cite{McLerran:1986nc,Blaizot:1987cc}, this relation has never been explored in the context of hydrodynamic simulations.
+Here, we identify this correspondence precisely.

+In order to understand the physical picture, consider first the following thought experiment: A uniform gas at rest is contained in a volume $V$ placed in the vacuum.
+At time $t=0$, the gas is allowed to expand freely.
+If interactions are strong enough, this expansion is ruled by ideal (inviscid) hydrodynamics, and both the total entropy and the total energy are conserved.
+If one measures the total number of particles and the average energy per particle in the final state, one can reconstruct the initial energy density and entropy density, provided that one knows the initial volume $V$ and the entropy per particle.
+Thus, one reconstructs the thermodynamics of the initial state from conservation laws, irrespective of details of the hydrodynamic expansion.

+The situation in a nucleus-nucleus collision is slightly different: The quark-gluon plasma is not produced at rest, but with a built-in longitudinal expansion imprinted by the collision dynamics, and detectors cover a limited angular range, so that only a slice of the fluid is seen.
+The energy of this slice is not conserved, but decreases due to the negative work of pressure forces during the longitudinal expansion.
+As we shall see, however, the above argument still holds, provided that one replaces the initial energy with the final energy.

-We define the effective temperature, $T_{\rm eff}$, and the effective volume, $V_{\rm eff}$, of the quark-gluon plasma as those of a uniform fluid at rest which would have the same energy, $E$, and entropy, $S$, as the fluid at freeze-out.
+We thus evaluate the thermodynamics from the total energy, $E$, and total entropy, $S$, at freeze-out.
+Precisely, we define the {\it effective\/} temperature, $T_{\rm eff}$, and the effective volume, $V_{\rm eff}$, as those of a uniform fluid at rest which would have the same energy and entropy as the fluid at freeze-out (see the illustration in Fig.~\ref{fig:fig1}).
 They are defined by the equations